baigd/baigd.github.io/index.md

 image:
   feature: trees.jpg
 ---
+[13 Dec 2024] Our paper on multi-window information leakage on mobile devices is accepted by MobiCom'25. <br>
+[1 Nov 2024] Our ASE paper <i>Exploring ChatGPT App Ecosystem: Distribution, Deployment and Security</i> is awarded ACM SIGSOFT Distinguished Paper.
+Congrats, Chuan! <br>
 [23 Aug 2024] Our paper on privacy leakage of language models is accepted by CCS'24.
 Congrats, Xinguo! <br>
 [7 Aug 2024] Our paper on the (in)security of ChatGPT extensions is accepted by ASE'24.
 Congrats, Chuan! <br>
 [7 Jul 2024] YanHui, our LLM-driven tester for machine learning library bugs is accepted by ISSTA'24.
 Congrats, Hao! <br>